qiboteam/qibolab/doc/source/tutorials/lab.rst

-This code creates a platform with a single qubit that is controlled by the :class:`qibolab.instruments.dummy.DummyInstrument`.
-In real applications, if Qibolab provides drivers for the instruments in the lab, these can be directly used in place of the ``DummyInstrument`` above, otherwise new drivers need to be coded following the abstract :class:`qibolab.instruments.abstract.Instrument` interface.
+This code creates a platform with a single qubit that is controlled by the :class:`qibolab.instruments.DummyInstrument`.
+In real applications, if Qibolab provides drivers for the instruments in the lab, these can be directly used in place of the ``DummyInstrument`` above, otherwise new drivers need to be coded following the abstract :class:`qibolab._core.instruments.abstract.Instrument` interface.

 Furthermore, above we defined three channels that connect the qubit to the